:

 © Orkney.com

-Prehistoric stone circles in Scotland don't get much more impressive than the Ring of Brodgar.
-It comprises 27 stones, although it's thought to have originally been made up of around 60!
-The site is part of the Heart of Neolithic Orkney UNESCO World Heritage Site and one of several significant Orkney stone circle sites, which also include the Stones of Stenness.
-The Ring of Brodgar sits between the lochs of Stenness and Harray and are examples of the most northerly stone circles in the UK.
+Prehistoric stone circles in Scotland don't get much more awesome than the Ring of Brodgar.
+Located between the lochs of Stenness and Harray, it comprises 27 stones, but it is thought to have originally been made up of around 60!
+It’s one of several significant Orkney stone circle sites and are examples of the most northerly stone circles in the UK.
+Ponder the arcane Neolithic rituals that may have once taken place here and the legends spun by the Vikings to explain their presence when they first encountered these mysterious relics 3,000 years after their erection.

 3. 3